KINGDOM OF TUNJAR

-She jerked upright.
-Madness raged through her as she thrashed and screamed like a feral animal.
+Rage coursed through her.
+She jerked upright, reached for his face, and gouged her nails into his flesh as he struggled to fight her off.
 If she was going to die, she was taking him with her.
-She reached for his face and gouged her nails into his flesh as he struggled to fight her off.
 Two men joined him in the struggle before he managed to shove his hand against her face and bear down until her head was level with the ground.

-When the marauder pressed his knee against her stomach, he released a newfound rage.
+When her assailant pressed his knee against her stomach and jabbed her babies, a newfound fury boiled from within.
 She shifted her head and sunk her teeth into his hand.

 And she had failed.

 Two men flanked the mercenary as he lifted his machete and braced for a sharp downstroke.
-His machete was suspended in air when the roaring cheers of his men devolved into a collective gasp.
+His weapon was above his head before the roaring cheers of his men devolved into a collective gasp.

-Nabii blinked before the marauder plunged to the ground with a spear through his back.
-Descending from the darkness, Kwame burst through a thin curtain of smoke.
-A storm of mlezi initiates followed.
-Kwame, positioned at the lead, thundered across the clearing with fire in his eyes.
-A volley of arrows rained hell on Nabii’s enemy.
+Nabii blinked before the marauder sunk to the ground with a spear through his back.
+Descending from the darkness, Diran burst through a thin curtain of smoke.
+A storm of mlezi trainees followed.
+Diran, positioned at the lead, thundered across the clearing with fire in his eyes as a volley of arrows rained hell on Nabii’s enemy.

 The babies shifted downward, hardening fast upon Nabii’s pelvis.
-She leaned against him and placed her knapsack in his hand, clasping her fingers around his.
-"P-promise me,” she moaned through gritted teeth, “that the scrolls will make it to Karacen.”
+She leaned against Diran and placed her knapsack in his hand.
+“P-promise me,” she stammered, bearing contractions through gritted teeth, “that the scrolls will make it to Karacen.”

 “You have my word.”